How to Soften the Look of Smile Lines, According to a DermDecember 06, 2021

-The good news is you can still improve the appearance of smile lines without forfeiting your smile.
-Ultimately, it comes down to staying loyal to a skin-care regimen focused on hydration.
-“At home, consider a mask designed for the lines,” advises Zeichner.
-“Many contain skin hydrating ingredients both to plump and strengthen the look of skin.”
-Keep in mind, however, that these products help to temporarily reduce the appearance of smile lines, but not prevent wrinkles from forming altogether.
+If you’ve started noticing that your smile lines are becoming more defined even when your face is at rest, there are a few things you can do to reduce their appearance.
+Dr. Ziechner explains that minimizing the appearance ultimately comes down to hydration and plumping up the skin.
+“At home, consider a mask designed for the lines,” says Dr. Zeichner.
+“Many contain skin-hydrating ingredients both to plump and strengthen the look of skin.”
+We recommend the Lancôme Rénergie Lift Multi-Action Ultra Sheet Mask, which is firming and provides long-lasting hydration.
+Keep in mind, however, that these products help temporarily reduce the appearance of smile lines, but they don’t prevent wrinkles from forming altogether.

-By now you know that the way you live and move day to day can have an effect on how your skin ages overtime.
+It’s also important to incorporate sunscreen into your everyday routine.
 If you aren’t being diligent with your sun protection, you’re increasing your chances of developing premature fine lines and wrinkles.
-Turning to skin hydrators that boast anti-aging benefits are a great place to start, but nothing is more important than a layer of broad-spectrum SPF each and every day prior to heading outdoors.
-Cleveland Clinic recommends using both sunscreen and physical blockers (think: zinc oxide or titanium dioxide) to protect your skin from the sun.
-Reach for one with broad-spectrum protection and an SPF of 15 or higher.
-For the best line of protection, pair your sunscreen use with additional measures such as seeking shade, wearing protective clothing, and avoiding peak sun hours — between 10 a.m. and 4 p.m. — when the rays are strongest.
+The Cleveland Clinic recommends using sunscreen with physical blockers (such as zinc oxide or titanium dioxide) to protect your skin from the sun.
+Reach for one with broad-spectrum protection and an SPF of 30 or higher.
+We recommend the SkinCeuticals Physical Fusion UV Defense SPF 50.
+For the best line of protection, practice safe sun habits such as seeking shade, wearing protective clothing and avoiding peak sun hours between 10 A.M. and 2 P.M.

-This potent blend of l-absorbic acid (also known as pure vitamin C), ascorbyl glucoside and hyaluronic acid is formulated to reduce fine lines and wrinkles, while also improving skin’s overall radiance and texture.
+This potent blend of l-ascorbic acid (also known as pure vitamin C), ascorbyl glucoside and hyaluronic acid is formulated to reduce fine lines and wrinkles, while also improving skin’s overall radiance, texture and firmness.
+You should start to see results in just two weeks.

-Turning to a concentrated pure retinol cream can help diminish the appearance of multiple signs of aging, including fine lines and wrinkles.
-For retinol beginners, we recommend Retinol 0.5 at night.
-Becausee retinol is a powerful ingredient, it can make your skin more sensitive to the sun’s harmful UV rays.
-Follow up with a broad-spectrum SPF 15 or higher in the morning.
-And if it’s your first time using retinol, start out by applying the product once a week to build up a tolerance.
+A pure retinol cream can help diminish the appearance of multiple signs of aging, including fine lines and wrinkles.
+For retinol beginners, we recommend only using Retinol 0.5 at night, and starting with use every other night.
+Because retinol is a powerful ingredient, it can make your skin more sensitive to the sun’s harmful UV rays.
+Follow up with a broad-spectrum sunscreen with SPF 30 or higher in the morning.